 When someone says the word Daiquiri, the frozen version of the famous drink is what usually comes to mind.

-Bartender Constantino Ribalaigua Vert was the owner of the famed El Floridita in Cuba.
+Bartender Constantino Ribalaigua Vert was the owner of the famed El Floridita in Havana, Cuba.
 In the 1930s, with advancements in refrigeration technology, Constante (as he was known) started to make his Daiquiris using a combination of shaved ice and an electric blender.
-He took Jenning Cox’s original sweet-and-sour creation and made a cold, slushie-textured cocktail that soon became Poppa Hemingway’s favorite.
-He loved Constante’s version so much that he later had another Daiquiri variation named after him.
+He took Jennings Cox’s original sweet-and-sour creation and made a cold, slushie-textured cocktail that soon became Poppa Hemingway’s favorite.

 As time marched on, more convenient kitchen appliances made their way into the homes of middle America, including the blender.
 Soon to follow was the Frozen Daiquiri.
 Easy to make, and with the exotic endorsement of Hemingway behind it, the cocktail soon became a pool and beachside staple during the summer months.
-Premade mixes were sold at stores and even vending machines served out multi-flavored versions by the gallons.
+Premade mixes were sold at stores and even vending machines served out different flavored versions by the gallon.

 What is the best rum to use in a Frozen Daiquiri?